-1. The first offence concerning exploitation of the fencer's image other than by a properly drawn up contract is penalized by a warning from the national federation or the FIE.

-2. The first repetition is penalized by a suspension of six months.

-3. The second repetition is penalized by a suspension of one year.

-4. Any subsequent repetitions are penalized by a suspension of two years for each offence.
+- 1. The first offense concerning exploitation of the fencer's image other than by a properly drawn up contract is penalized by a warning from the national federation or the FIE. - 2.
+The first repetition is penalized by a suspension of six months. - 3.
+The second repetition is penalized by a suspension of one year. - 4.
+Any subsequent repetitions are penalized by a suspension of two years for each offense.

-(b) Offence
+(b) Offense

-1. The fencer concerned is assumed to be at fault.

-2. If the fencer denies his responsibility for the offence, he or she must give the FIE every authority to proceed with the necessary investigations and must cede to the FIE his rights to act against the party guilty of misuse of his image.
-If he or she does not, point 1 above automatically applies.
+- 1. The fencer concerned is assumed to be at fault. - 2.
+If the fencer denies his responsibility for the offense, he must give the FIE every authority to proceed with the necessary investigations and must cede to the FIE his rights to act against the party guilty of misuse of his image.
+If he does not, point 1 above automatically applies.